ajaygtm/Moneyballing-Bank-Marketing/README.md

 3. 	**Bagging algorithm:** Random Forest (RF)
 4. 	**Boosting algorithm:** eXtreme Gradient Boosting (XGBoost)

-## Algorithm Selected
+The algorithms were assessed using test accuracy, AUC and F1 Score.

-The algorithms were assessed using test accuracy, AUC and F1 Score.  **Random forest** performed the best among the four algorithms considered with **87.41% test accuracy, 71.08% AUC and 0.4723 F1 Score**
+**Random forest** performed the best among the four algorithms considered with **87.41% test accuracy, 71.08% AUC and 0.4723 F1 Score**

 ## Result

-The prediction result on the test data is stored in the **result.csv** file.
+The prediction result on the test data using the **Random Forest algorithm** is stored in the **result.csv** file.
 It is avaiable in the data folder.